lorebooks-wiki/homepage/docs/contributors-guide/adding-to-database.md

 Bringing your community's lore, wiki or whatever documentation your community call it into Community Lores helps keep the documentations in one place (you can keep your MediaWiki/Wiki.js/Google Docs/Notion-based documentation site up and use Community Lores as an backup in case of maintanenace).

+If you don't want to convert everything into Markdown and build your lore site with SSGs, skip to Option 2.

 ## What you need

 * **Either your community wiki exists within the last 3 months or your community needs a wiki.** If your wiki is newer than 3 months, please wait for up to 3 months before you apply.
 If you moving your docs/lore into us, you need to export everything into Markdown.
+(If you prefer to redirect users instead, skip to Option 2 section.)
-* **Only active community wikis will be accepted** Dormat community wikis are instead go to <https://archived.lores.rtapp.tk>` website.
+* **Only active community wikis will be accepted** Dormat community wikis are instead go to <https://archived.community-lores.gq>` website.
 Inactive/dormat community wikis or docs are only goes to the archives repo if these don't receive any edits/contributions (atleadt 20) within the last 6 months.
+(Doesn't apply on redirects)
 * **You agree to our terms of service and code of conduct.** Please read it ahead of time.
 Here's the links for these:
     * ToS: https://lores.rtapp.tk/legal/ToS
     * Code of Conduct: <https://rtapp.tk/community-codeofconduct>
 * **You may also need to get your community verified.** See <https://github.com/RecapTime/verify/wiki> for details on how to get verified.
-If you request
+If you follow either option 1 or 2 without being verified, we'll handle this step for you, other than asking some questions.

+## Option 1: Convert into Markdown and change domains.

-## Exporting your content
+### Exporting your content

 Create an new repo [using this template](https://github.com/community-lores/lore-starter-pack/generate).
 It has Mkdocs and Material theme included with Gitpod configuration, Contributor Convenant CLI for listing bot code and non-code contributors and a few management scripts for you to get started.